Konstantin Kakanias: Career

 Kakanias moved to Paris in 1979.
-He attended the Studio Berçot where he studied Fashion and Art.
+He attended the Studio Berçot where he studied Fashion and Art (1981-1984).
 He was also taught by the Italian artist and stage designer Lila de Nobili.
 Kakanias started his career at 22, working as an illustrator for newspapers and magazines such as French Vogue and Vogue Italia.
 He created textile designs for Yves Saint Laurent and Christian Lacroix.

 1984, Kakanias moved to Luxor, Egypt to study Ancient Egyptian art and remained there for a year.
 His art has been influenced by this experience.
 "Echoes of pharaohs and hieroglyphs reverberate in many of Kakanias' drawings today."

+Athens, Greece

+He has been working with Rebecca Camhi gallery for more than 30 years and has been extensively showing his work.
+Notable solo exhibitions of him at Rebecca Camhi Gallery are: